 In this series of courses Master of Arts in Teaching candidates will complete two capstone experiences.
 Candidates apply action research methodology to design, implement and disseminate a classroom-based study focused on student learning in the context of student teaching.
 This course also supports the development and presentation of candidates' reflective showcase portfolios.
-Corequisite(s): EDUC 6495

-EDUC 6495 - Clinical - Student Teaching
+EDUC 6495 - Student Teaching